LBPHacker/coro/README.md

 ## When (should I use this)?

 Never, unless you're sure that the rest of your program can handle the sort of context transfers [setcontext](https://linux.die.net/man/3/getcontext) does.
-Especially not when using C++; this library will eat your exceptions and RAII for breakfast.
+Especially not when using C++; this library will eat your exceptions for breakfast.
+There might be platform-dependent ways to solve this problem, but I haven't yet looked into these; PRs are welcome.

-Also don't use this if you can't guarantee that you won't overflow the stack allocated for your coroutines; see the code below.
-If you can't guarantee this but still would like to use the library, consider building (see way below) with `-Duse_mmap_stack=true` to have the library ask Linux for stacks that reliably crash your program with a `SIGSEGV` when overflowed.
+Also don't use this if you can't guarantee that you won't overflow the stacks allocated for your coroutines; see the code below.
+If you can't guarantee this but still would like to use the library, consider building (see way below) with `-Duse_mmap_stack=true` to have the library ask Linux for stacks that immediately and reliably crash your program with a `SIGSEGV` when overflowed, rather than break your allocator and cause a double free two weeks later.

 ## Who (should I blame if my program dies)?